‘Always walk through life as if you have something new to learn and you will.’ (Vernon Howard)

 E-Learning modules for UoB Staff

-The University has invested in a new suite of e-learning modules and an associated portal which offer an easy and flexible way for employees to fulfil statutory training requirements.
+The University has invested in a suite of e-learning modules and an associated portal which offer an easy and flexible way for employees to fulfil statutory training requirements.
 The modules provide essential knowledge and updates which will ensure that all employees are compliant in key legislative areas.

 For more information, and to find out how to log in, see the E-Learning modules page.